jolonf/Buddy/docs/SPEC_V5.0_LLM_Actions.md

 **5. Non-Functional Requirements:**
    *   Action parsing should be robust against minor variations in parameter formatting if feasible.
-   *   File I/O operations should handle potential errors gracefully (permissions, file not found, etc.) and report them back to the LLM.
+   *   File I/O / Command operations should handle potential errors gracefully (permissions, file not found, etc.) and report them back to the LLM.
-   *   Diff generation should use a standard, easily understandable format (like unified diff).
+   *   (Diff generation deferred).

 **6. Future Considerations / Out of Scope for Phase 5:**
-   *   LLM directly running shell commands.
+   *   (Implemented via `RUN_COMMAND` action).
    *   Handling extremely large file contents or directory listings (truncation, streaming).
    *   More complex action parameter types or structures.
    *   Advanced error recovery or clarification dialogues with the LLM.